AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module2/ex4.md

 Once data is loaded, you can define the correct data governance approach for our dataset.

 ### 2.5.4 Adding data governance to your dataset

->[!NOTE]
->
-> Depending on the Adobe Experience Platform template that was installed in your environment, the dataset to use may also be named **[!UICONTROL AEP Demo - CRM Onboarding]**.
-If that is the case, please proceed by using the dataset **[!UICONTROL AEP Demo - CRM Onboarding]**.

 Now that your customer data is ingested, you need to make sure that this dataset is properly governed for usage and export control.
 Click on the **[!UICONTROL Data Governance]** tab and observe that you can set three types of restrictions: Contractual, Identity, and Sensitive Data.